 Christopher Mahon, a director of the Anglicanorum coetibus Society, attended the Anglican Patrimony Conference at Oxford, and will provide a full report when he returns.
 He is shown here with Msgr.
 Robert Mercer, and our former president and Society director David Murphy on the right.

 I have been following some reaction online to a statement Pope Francis made at the Chrism Mass in Rome.
-The Holy Father said: We must be careful not to fall into the temptation of making idols of certain abstract truths. … Continue reading

 This is a marvelous article by Patricia Snow in First Things about her journey from a nominal Episcopalian upbringing, through a loss of faith and experiencing the consequences of being trapped in sin, to finding help in various charismatic ministries, and finally to the deeper conversion that led her to the Catholic Church.